jessepav/lacygoill-wiki-backup/tmux/tmux.md

     │ \ooo       │ character of octal value `ooo`                │
     └────────────┴───────────────────────────────────────────────┘

-### On which condition is the translation performed?
+### On which condition is the translation/expansion performed?

-The escape sequence must be outside a  string, or inside a double quoted string, but not inside a single quoted string.
+The escape sequence must be outside a  string, or inside a double-quoted string, but not inside a single-quoted string.

     set -g @foo a\u00e9b
     $ tmux show -gv @foo